-Nucleation sites
+Nucleation Sites

-"Homogeneous Nucleation" on page 47 and "Heterogeneous Nucleation" on page 53
+See "Homogeneous Nucleation" on page 53 and "Heterogeneous Nucleation" on page 60 for theory.

 The number of different nucleation sites is dependent on the shape and size of grains in the matrix.
 Grain size is the "diameter" of a grain.
 Choose one of the following from the list.